Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Scalable and Interpretable Test-Time Prediction with an Accuracy Guarantee

-As a corner case, if all the kernel weights are zero for test feature vector~$x$, then we output the training set Kaplan-Meier survival function estimate~\eqref{eq:kaplan-meier-estimator} as the prediction. \end{itemize} Note that if $\varepsilon=0$ (i.e., the $\varepsilon$-net consists of all training embeddings), and the pre-training and training sets are set to be identical, then survival kernets becomes an approximate version of the original deep kernel survival analysis model by \citet{chen2020deep}.
+\paragraph{Connections to deep kernel survival analysis, to the original kernel netting, and to the original Kaplan-Meier estimator} For a survival kernet model, note that if $\varepsilon=0$ (i.e., the $\varepsilon$-net consists of all training embedding vectors), and the pre-training and training sets are set to be identical, then the model becomes an approximate version of the original deep kernel survival analysis model by \citet{chen2020deep}.
 In particular, the approximation comes from the kernel function being truncated (set to be 0 beyond the critical threshold distance~$\tau$) at test time.

-Separately, if the base neural net is the identity function $\phi(x)=x$ (which would require no pre-training data to learn, so we skip steps~1 and~2 of the survival kernet training procedure), then we obtain a non-neural-net extension of the original kernel netting procedure by \citet{kpotufe2017time} to the survival analysis setting.
+Separately, consider if the base neural net is the identity function $\phi(x)=x$ (which would require no pre-training data to learn, so we skip steps~1 and~2 of the survival kernet training procedure).
+Then in this case, we obtain a non-neural-net extension of the original kernel netting procedure by \citet{kpotufe2017time} to the survival analysis setting.

+Lastly, if $\varepsilon\rightarrow\infty$, then the $\varepsilon$-net $\widetilde{\mathcal{Q}}_{\varepsilon}$ would consist of a single exemplar that summarizes the whole training (and not pre-training) data.
+Put another way, there would only be a single cluster that consists of all the training data.
+If $\tau\rightarrow\infty$, then the prediction for any test point would simply be the original Kaplan-Meier survival function \citep{kaplan1958nonparametric} fitted to the training data.
+The prediction would not actually depend on the base neural net $\phi$ in this case.

 \paragraph{Outline for the remainder of this section} In the remainder of this section, we discuss three main topics.
-First, we discuss model interpretability in Section~\ref{sec:model-interpretability}, where the two key ideas we use are that the training procedure is clustering the training data and that the predicted hazard function at any time step is a weighted combination of clusters (from looking at equation~\eqref{eq:kernel-netting-for-survival-analysis}).
+First, we discuss model interpretability in Section~\ref{sec:model-interpretability}.
+The key idea here has to do with the interpretation we described above of how if a data point were to be purely explained by a single exemplar $\widetilde{q} '$, then its predicted conditional survival function is just the Kaplan-Meier estimator restricted to training points in the cluster of $\widetilde{q} '$.